 Tmains – The temperature of the potable water supply entering the residence.

+Townhouse - A single-family Dwelling Unit constructed in a group of three or more attached units in which each unit extends from the foundation to roof and with open space on at least two sides.

 Typical Existing Home – A representation of existing U.S. housing stock that assumes standard operating conditions and which is assigned an Energy Rating Index of 130 based on U.S. Department of Energy estimates.

 U-Factor – The coefficient of heat transmission (air to air) through a building component or assembly, equal to the time rate of heat flow per unit area and unit temperature difference between the warm side and cold side air films (Btu/h∙ft2∙oF) [W/m2∙K].

-Unconditioned Space Volume - The volume within a building that is not Conditioned Space Volume but which contains heat sources or sinks that influence the temperature of the area or room.
+Unconditioned Space Volume – The volume within a building or Dwelling Unit that is not Conditioned Space Volume but which contains heat sources or sinks that influence the temperature of the area or room.
 The following specific spaces are addressed to ensure consistent application of this definition:

-The volume of a floor cavity shall be included, unless the volume both above and below the floor cavity meets the definition of Conditioned Space Volume.

-The volume of a wall cavity shall be included, unless the wall cavity meets the definition of Conditioned Space Volume.
+If either one or both of the volumes above and below a floor assembly is Unconditioned Space Volume, then the volume of the floor assembly shall be included.

+If the volume of both of the spaces horizontally adjacent to a wall assembly are Unconditioned Space Volume, then the volume of the wall assembly shall be included.

-The volume of a vented attic shall be included.
+The volume of an attic that is not both air sealed and insulated at the roof deck shall be included.

 The volume of a vented crawlspace shall be included.